Eylea Intravitreal injection

 If you do not understand the instructions given, ask your doctor for help.

 Make sure you do not wear any make up on the day of your EYLEA appointment.
 On the day of your injection, your doctor or nurse will get you ready for your EYLEA treatment.

 The recommended dose of EYLEA is 50 µL (microlitre).

-The interval between two doses injected into the same eye should not be shorter than one month.
+The interval between two doses should be no shorter than one month.

 If you are being treated for wet AMD:

-If you are being treated for impaired vision due to macular oedema caused by CRVO:
+If you are being treated for impaired vision due to macular oedema caused by CRVO or BRVO:

 If you are being treated for DME: